deanmlittle/chadbuffer/Readme.md

 # chadbuffer

-Ever find yourself having to put a lot of data onchain really fast but you're not really happy with existing solutions and don't feel like doing the work to optimize it?
+Ever find yourself having to put a lot of data onchain really fast?
 Use a chadbuffer!

 ![chadbuffer](chad.png)